How Wasteful is Signaling?: A Signaling Tournament

 \section{A Signaling Tournament}

-We now apply the constant-waste formula to signaling in a tournament, such as workers competing for a job.
-Richer models of tournament-like signaling and matching have been studied by \citet{HoppeMoldovanuSela09} and \citet{Hopkins12}; they do not focus on quantifying waste.
+We now apply the constant-waste formula \eqref{e:constant} to signaling in a tournament, such as workers competing for a job.
+Richer models of tournament-like signaling and matching have been studied by \citet{HoppeMoldovanuSela09} and \citet{Hopkins12}.
+While these papers discuss signaling inefficiencies, their focus is not on quantifying waste. \citet*{HoppeMoldovanuSela09} do show that in their model of two-sided signaling prior to assortative matching, waste is bounded by half of output value, with the bound tight at a continuum-agent limit.

-Specifically, consider a market modeled as a tournament among $N\geq 2$ candidates for a single prize of value or size $s>0$ (e.g., a promotion or a job offer).
-Candidates' types are their private information, drawn independently from a common distribution $F$ on $[0,1]$.
+We consider a market modeled as a tournament among $N\geq 2$ candidates for a single prize of value or size $s>0$ (e.g., a promotion or a job offer).
+Candidates' types are their private information, drawn independently from a common differentiable cumulative distribution $F$ on $[0,1]$.
 Candidates simultaneously choose their observable signaling actions.
 The prize is awarded to the candidate with the highest perceived type.

 If candidate $i$ is perceived as type $\hat\theta_i$, her probability of winning is $\Prob(\hat\theta_i > \max_{j \neq i} \hat\theta_j)$.
 In a symmetric separating equilibrium, each candidate's expected benefit is